-For more information on revenue recognition, see Note 2, Summary of Significant Accounting Policies, to the consolidated financial statements included elsewhere in this prospectus.
+For more information on revenue recognition, see Note 2, Summary of Significant Accounting Policies, to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.

 Research and Development Expenses

 We expense research and development costs as incurred.
 Research and development consist of costs incurred for the development of sotiga, our lead product candidate, as well as APX601 and other preclinical product candidates.
 Research and development costs consist primarily of external costs related to clinical development, contract manufacturing, preclinical development and discovery as well as personnel costs and allocated overhead, such as rent, equipment, depreciation and utilities.
 Personnel costs consist of salaries, employee benefits and stock-based compensation.